PaulieNor/s3_upload_docker/readme.md

-A basic app which uploads images to an S3 bucket and displays the five most recent.
+A basic app which uploads images to an S3 bucket.
 This was mainly created to test out functionalities for another, more complex project.

 Main goals were: